carstenSpraener/upe/examples/Readme.md

 ### upe-application
 A model driven developed application to demonstrate the use of upe.
-The model is a VisualParadigm UML-Model.
+The model is a [VisualParadigm](https://www.visual-paradigm.com/download/community.jsp) UML-Model.

 The application runs as a Spring Boot application without a frontend.

 ### upe-ngclient
-A prototype/POC for a Angular fronend for an upe application.
+A prototype/POC for an Angular frontend for an upe application.
 Not very nice but with some interesting features.